The Viewport Panel¶

 A dropdown menu containing the following comparison modes:

-Heatmap: The Heatmap display mode is for reviewing differences between Stages that may not be obvious in a side by side comparison.
-This is especially helpful when reviewing data that has been compressed by decimation in a clean Stage or by Stages like Stabilize and SSDR
+Heatmap: The Heatmap display mode is for reviewing differences between Stages that may not be obvious in a side-by-side comparison.
+This is especially helpful when reviewing data that has been compressed by decimation in a Clean Mesh stage or by stages like Stabilize Mesh and Compress Mesh Segments

 Heatmap view mode has the following additional settings, which appear in a floating window to the top left of the HoloEdit viewport: